timbru31/GlowstoneDrop/README.txt

 Description: Needed to use the plugin in the nether worlds!
 (Otherwise you get dust!)

 glowstonedrop.use.end
-Description: Needed to use the plugin in the skland worlds!
+Description: Needed to use the plugin in the skyland worlds!
 (Otherwise you get dust!)

 /glowstonedrop reload
 /glowdrop reload